WaylonWalker/waylonwalker.com/pages/til/dunk-is-my-new-diff-pager.md

 this point.
 I am making it my default pager, because I know what I am doing and can quickly shift back if I need to, no sweat.
-If you are a little less comfortable with the command line, terminal, or reading any issues that might come up, it might be best if you just pipe into Dunk when you want to use it.
+If you are a little less comfortable with the command line, terminal, or reading any issues that might eome up, it might be best if you just pipe into Dunk when you want to use it.

 ## try it